data-apis/dataframe-api/spec/02_use_cases.md

 API, and Seaborn is trying to use parts that differ.

-With the definition of the standard API, Seaborn developers should be able to expect a generic data frame.
-And any library implementing the standard data frame API could be plotted with the previous example (Vaex, cuDF, Ibis, Dask, Modin, etc.).
+With the definition of the standard API, Seaborn developers should be able to expect a generic dataframe.
+And any library implementing the standard dataframe API could be plotted with the previous example (Vaex, cuDF, Ibis, Dask, Modin, etc.).